Breadcrumb

 Meetings coverage, press, broadcast and webcast services (under the budget of the Department of Global Communications)

 - There will be limited or no written coverage of some meetings, particularly the main sessions of the Human Rights Council as well as the intersessional meetings.
 There will also be some limitations to the full English and French press coverage of the meetings of the 23 sessions of the 9 human rights treaty body committees serviced throughout the year.
-With only four press officers handling often overlapping sessions, and the impossibility to recruit temporary assistance, the ability of the UN Information Service to cover these meetings is severely stretched.
+With only four press officers handling often overlapping sessions, the impossibility to recruit temporary assistance and the upcoming retirement of the two senior editors, the ability of the UN Information Service to cover these meetings is severely stretched.

 - UNTV’s broadcast operations will function with reduced core capacity.
 Broadcast coverage of the Human Rights Council meetings will be extremely limited.